creachadair/snapback/README.md

 ### Expiration Policies

+Running `snapback -prune` removes archives that have "expired" according to a policy defined in the configuration file.

 An expiration policy is a list of rules that specify which archives should be kept or discarded based on their time of creation.
 Each rule specifies a span of time, a number of unconditional snapshots, and a sampling rate.
 In a config